What Our Favorite 7 Projects From London Design Festival Reveal About Makers' "Next Big Thing"

 4. Letting Design Tell the Story

 Yara Abu Aataya's ~ 1 hour glass collection might be less functional and straightforward in its design conception than many of the projects I chose to include in this roundup, but the message behind this exhibition was one of the most powerful I encountered along my LDF itinerary.
-Presenting a series of pastel-shaded hourglasses and home accessories, the showcase pondered one fundamental question: "can we afford the luxury of time?"
-In an era where instant telecommunications and just-as-fast-paced product consumption have become the norm, this cinematic design project made the passage of time tangible, prompting us to reassess its importance within our everyday life.
+Presenting a series of pastel-shaded hourglasses and home accessories, the showcase pondered one fundamental question: "Can we afford the luxury of time?"
+In an era where instant telecommunications and just-as-fast-paced product consumption have become the norm, this cinematic design project made the passage of time tangible, prompting us to reassess its importance within our everyday lives.

 Reflecting the designer's Czech-Palestinian identity, the stunningly crafted, bi-colored hourglass at the center of the collection — realized by Aataya in collaboration with technology-led studio Shard Art — stood as a metaphor for the transient essence of the human experience and the multiple, imperceptible facets that compose it.
 More than anything else though, the neon light, the vases, and the luminaire gathered in this body of work strived to tell us a story, leveraging the immersive power of design to ensure we'd find an hour to listen to it.